DivanVanZyl/FactorFinder/README.md

 # FactorFinder

-This is a simple Java Android app that gives the roots (x values), of a quadtratic trinomial.
+This is a simple Java Android app that gives the roots (x values), of a quadratic trinomial.